PMunch/binaryparse/README.rst

 Clarifications:

+- Strings are magic by default; using a substream or assertion overrides this behavior
-- Strings are always null-terminated except when using assertion or magic on it directly (then, null byte must be included in the value)
+- When using magic or assertion, strings are **not** null-terminated (if you want them to be you must explicitly include a null byte in the value)
-- When using both a substream and an assertion in the next field, the substream takes precedence and the next field is not magic
+- When using repetition, each string element is null-terminated

 Custom parser API
 ~~~~~~~~~~~~~~~~~